basiralab/HADA/README.md

 # Data
 In order to use our framework, you need to provide:
-•	a SourceGraph and a TargetGraph matrices each has a size of (n * m).
+•	a sourceGraph and a targetGraph matrices each has a size of (n * m).
 We denote n the total number of subjects in the dataset and m the number of features.
-•	a Label list denoting the label of each subject in the dataset such as healthy or disordered.
+•	a label list denoting the label of each subject in the dataset such as healthy or disordered.

 # Related references